-VitalityHealth is the UK's fourth largest private medical insurer, and is part of the Discovery Group, one of the leading providers of insurance solutions in the world, operating in 16 global markets, and impacting over 7 million lives worldwide.
+Vitality Health Limited ("VHL", "the Company") is the UK's fourth largest private medical insurer, and is part of the Discovery Group, one of the leading providers of insurance solutions in the world, operating in 19 global markets, and impacting over 8 million lives worldwide.

-At the centre of the VitalityHealth business is a core purpose to make people healthier and enhance and protect their lives.
-This is delivered through a proprietary Shared Value Insurance model.
+At the centre of the business is our core purpose; to make people healthier and enhance and protect their lives.
+This is delivered through a Shared Value Insurance model.
 Recognising that in modern society health risk is primarily driven by lifestyle behaviours, Vitality believes that through incentivising healthier behaviours from its members, and providing them with the tools to make positive changes in their lives, it can deliver value on multiple fronts.
 As an insurer, Vitality benefits from reduced claims from a healthier member base; Vitality members benefit from improved health, access to a wide range of partners and rewards, and potentially lower premiums; while society benefits from a reduced healthcare burden on the state, as well as a more healthy and productive population.

-VitalityHealth delivers Shared Value by helping members to understand their health, making it cheaper and easier to get healthy, and rewarding them for making healthy lifestyle choices.
+Vitality delivers Shared Value by helping members to understand their health, making it cheaper and easier to get healthy, and rewarding them for making healthy lifestyle choices.
 The model is underpinned by significant actuarial, behavioural and clinical science, which informs the product and member approach.
-A key part of this is the provision of discounted access to a broad network of health and wellness partners, which includes prominent brands such as Apple, Virgin Active, Garmin, British Airways and Sweatshop, as well as incentives that reward members for engaging in health-enhancing activities.
+A key part of this is the provision of discounted access to a broad network of health and wellness partners, which includes prominent brands such as Apple, Virgin Active, Garmin, British Airways and Disney, as well as incentives that reward members for engaging in health-enhancing activities.